-- 5. Types.
+- railroad, waterway, park, or other public open space.
+Refer to Building Transitions within 12.1.04 Development Standards. - e.
+Fences and walls on corner lots may be further restricted in height to maintain required site distance standards. - Types.
 Fences and walls must comply with these additional restrictions: - a.
 Chain link fences are permitted only in rear yards, and in side yards behind the façade of a building.
 Chain link fences must have vegetative screening where visible from a street or public park. - b.
 Dangerous fences, such as electrically charged fences or fences topped with barbed wire or other sharp objects, are not permitted unless approved as necessary to protect the public from hazardous conditions. - c.
-When one side or a fence or wall is finished to a higher standard than the other, the finished side must face outwards, except when abutting an existing fence or wall on the adjoining property. - d.
+When one side of a fence or wall is finished to a higher standard than the other, the finished side must face outwards, except when abutting an existing fence or wall on the adjoining property. - d.
 Fences and walls must be properly maintained after construction.